 We like to say search engine optimization (SEO) and paid search are two sides of the same coin.
 As such, they shouldn’t be operating in silos.

-We’ve talked before about all the ways SEO and paid search work well together and can complement one another.
+We’ve talked before about all the ways your SEO strategy and paid search efforts work well together and can complement one another.
 For starters, both of these marketing methods involve locating those “money keyword” search terms that will help the most qualified people connect with your brand.

 Along with keywords, content marketing can benefit your paid search efforts and overall brand as well.